DrBretto/infotropy/docs/modules/maxwells-demon.md

 The core simulation logic for the Maxwell's Demon module has been implemented in [`src/modules/maxwells-demon/MaxwellsDemon.tsx`](src/modules/maxwells-demon/MaxwellsDemon.tsx).
 This includes:

 - Setting up the Matter.js engine, renderer, and world with gravity disabled.
-- Creating the arena walls, central barrier, and the door.
+- Creating the arena walls, central barrier, and the door with increased height.
-- Generating and adding 20 balls to the simulation.
+- Generating and adding 20 balls to the simulation with initial random velocities and white color.
 - Implementing collision detection to count ball-to-ball bounces.
 - Tracking the number of balls on the left and right sides of the barrier.
 - Implementing logic to dynamically update the background color of two overlay `div` elements based on the ball distribution imbalance, using interpolated dark mode friendly red and blue shades.
-- Adding a button to toggle the door state and displaying the ball bounce count in the UI.
+- The door toggle button has been added to the UI but needs to be removed and replaced with clickable door functionality.
+- The layout and positioning of UI elements need adjustment to ensure visibility and proper fit within the window.
-- Integrating the module into the application by adding it to the `ModuleMenu` and updating the rendering logic in `App.tsx` and `CentralContentWindow.tsx`.
+- The module has been integrated into the application menu and rendering logic in `App.tsx` and `CentralContentWindow.tsx`.
-- Added basic Framer Motion animations for the module's entry and exit.
+- Basic Framer Motion animations for the module's entry and exit have been added.

 Unit and integration tests have been started in [`src/modules/maxwells-demon/MaxwellsDemon.test.tsx`](src/modules/maxwells-demon/MaxwellsDemon.test.tsx), including tests for ball bounce counting, background color updates, and door toggling.
 However, there are currently TypeScript errors in the test file related to the mocking of Matter.js types that need to be resolved.

 ## Testing Strategy

 - **Unit Tests:** Focus on pure functions and logic, such as the calculation of background colors based on ball counts and the logic for incrementing the bounce counter.
-- **Integration Tests:** Test the `MaxwellsDemon` component's interaction with the UI, specifically the door button toggling and the display of the bounce count.
+- **Integration Tests:** Test the `MaxwellsDemon` component's interaction with the UI, specifically the clickable door functionality and the display of the bounce count.
 Mock the Matter.js engine to isolate component testing from the physics simulation itself.

 ## Animation Considerations